Milovan1995/Milovan1995/README.md

 # Welcome!

 ### Meeting new 'tech' people should always be a plus, right?
 I am a web developer from Podgorica, Montenegro - currently working as a frontend developer.
 At one point in my life, I decided to switch from being a mechanical engineer to programming, my 'secret love'.
 And it was the best thing i ever did, honestly.
-I love talking about tech news, games, anime, sports, all kinds of random stuff.
+I love talking about tech news, games, sports, books, tv shows, anime,  all kinds of random stuff...
 I also enjoy meeting new people, so feel free to contact me.

 ### I even love all the 'struggling' moments programming brings, is that weird?